The NYAGI Team

 Alicia Martin-Hirsel, OB/GYN, M.D.

-Alicia is an OB/GYN M.D. trained in Venezuela and fluent in English, Spanish, and French.
+Alicia is an OB/GYN M.D. trained in Venezuela.
 She is an active member of the International Federation of Gynecology and Obstetrics, a sonologist recognized by the American Institute of Ultrasound in Medicine (AIUM), and certified by the American Registry of Diagnostic Medical Sonographers (ARDMS) in General Diagnostic Medical Sonography, Breast, OBGYN and fetal Echocardiography.
-Alicia has taught ultrasound in many places from universities in the US to Skilled Birth Attendants and nurses in developing countries around the world.
-Alicia has authored many medical articles and published digital interactive books and videos for continuous medical education.
+Alicia has taught ultrasound in diverse settings around the world — physicians at universities to Skilled Birth Attendants/nurses in remote villages.
+She has authored many medical articles and published digital interactive books and videos for continuous medical education.
+Alicia is fluent in English, Spanish, and French.

 Leah Rotenbakh | Research & Content development

 Leah is a recent graduate of the Integrative Physiology program at University of Colorado Boulder.
 In 2017 she began volunteering with NYAGI and working with 7D Imaging, working with experienced sonographers on content for the echocardiography and obstetrics modules.
-NYAGI and global healthcare soon became her passion as she learned more about the power of ultrasound and she joined the NYAGI Team 3 in Haiti in January 2019.
-She now works on content development for new and existing modules in the NAV™ software suite and looks forward to contributing to learning ultrasound in developing countries around the world.
+NYAGI and global healthcare soon became her passion as she learned more about the power of ultrasound and she joined the NYAGI Teams to Haiti in 2019.
+She now works on content development for the NAV™ software suite.
+She is passionate about the vision to bring ultrasound to resource limited areas of the world.

 Arlene Samen, APRNc